patrickfav/density-converter/README.md

                                           memory).
 Possible values are 1-8.
 Default is 4 -v,--version                          Gets current version
     -verbose                              If set will log to console more verbose

+## Using the .exe Launcher

+[Launch4J](http://launch4j.sourceforge.net) is used to create Windows executables.
+Two types are available: `dconvert.exe` and `dconvert-gui.exe`.
+The former is for command line, the later as a simple GUI starter.
+Launch4J will automatically download the required JRE.

 # Details